akhilrao/akhilrao.github.io/pages/about.md

 I am a PhD candidate in the
 [Department of Economics](https://www.colorado.edu/Economics/)
 at the University of Colorado Boulder.
 My research is in environmental, natural resource, and computational economics.
-I am on the job market in 2018-2019 and available for interviews at the ASSA annual meeting in Atlanta.

 I received a BS in [Business Administration](https://soba.ucr.edu/) in 2012 from the